1239 (18th June)

 1272 (16th November)

-Henry died.
+King Henry III died.
 He was buried in Westminster Abbey.
-His eldest son, Edward succeeded him as king.
+Edward succeeded as King Edward I.

-Edward reached Sicily where he learned that his father had died and he was King.
+Edward reached Sicily where he learned that his father had died and he was King of England.

 1273 (24th November)